danhorst/danhorst.com/content/rum/cocktail-standards.md

 The Cuba Libre (or "rum & Coke" if you must) is fast, easy, and a crowd pleaser.
 Coke is an excellent mixer and can work with a wide variety of rum.

+_Ingredients_

+- Coke
+- 2 lime wedges
+- 1.5 oz rum

+_Preparation_

-- Fill a highball glass <small>3/4</small> full with ice
+1. Fill a highball glass <small>3/4</small> full with ice
-- Squeeze 2-3 lime wedges over ice then add squeezed wedges to glass
+2. Squeeze 2-3 lime wedges over ice
-- Add 8-10oz Coke
+3. Add 8-10oz Coke
-- Top with 1-2oz rum
+4. Top with rum
-- Agitate the glass with a swizzle stick to lightly mix (a bar spoon, or even a table knife, will work in a pinch)
+5. Add squeezed lime wedges to glass

 ### Rum Recommendations